Hafting: The hafting process

 Hafting requires a means of attaching the artifact to the strap or shaft, and to this end, flanges are often created on one end (the end opposite the cutting edge).
 Flanges are produced by a process of knapping or grinding the excess stone away, resulting in indentations in the piece.

-If a shaft or handle is to be used, it must also be prepared in some way.
+If a shaft or handle is to be used, it must also be prepared.
 Wood is frequently used.
-A good piece of wood has a diameter large enough to provide adequate strength yet small enough to hold comfortably for long periods of time.
+A good piece of wood has a diameter large enough to provide adequate strength yet small enough to hold comfortably for long periods.
 A common practice of hafting is to remove the outer layer of bark where the handhold would be to prevent cuts and the painful imperfections found in the bark.
-Attaching the tool to the shaft can be difficult which is why there are two main methods used to soften the wooden shaft including burning the end, and/or soaking it in water.
+Attaching the tool to the shaft can be difficult, which is why two main methods are used to soften the wooden shaft: burning the end and/or soaking it in water.
 These soften the material to easily allow the slits to be cut vertically into the center of the shaft.
 This provides a place for the "head" of the tool or weapon to fit.
-Alternatively, the shaft may be split down the center which allows the artifact to fully sit within the shaft, and once fully wrapped up, can be much stronger.
+Alternatively, the shaft may be split down the center, allowing the artifact to sit fully within it; once fully wrapped up, it can be much stronger.

 The artifact can then be inserted into the slit and fixed to the shaft by tying around the flanges with a suitable material.
-Materials such as the Australian Sea Grass Cordage and split deer intestine can be used due to its high strength and durability once installed.
+Materials such as Australian Sea Grass Cordage and split deer intestine can be used for their high strength and durability once installed.
 Some people will wrap the material around the handle as well to add grip.
-The main disadvantage of wrapping the tool onto the shaft arises after usage when the fibers lose their tension and become loose.
+The main disadvantage of wrapping the tool onto the shaft becomes apparent after use, when the fibers lose tension and become loose.
 High humidity is also a contributing factor to the fibers losing tension.
 On occasion, glue is added for extra support.
-When glue or any other resin is used, the hafting is said to be mastic.
+When glue or any other resin is used, the hafting is said to be masticated.
 Mastic hafts are also very strong and reliable since there is little to no movement of the tool.
 Glue also has the advantage of absorbing shock when hardened, which helps with cushioning.
 Before industrial glue was readily available, people would use a variety of plant or animal materials to make glue.
 Many prehistoric types of glue were a combination of materials, such as animal feces, tree bark, and charcoal.
-The main downside of mastic hafts is the time consuming and difficult construction process.
-Alternatively, the head may simply be forced into the shaft, if the shaft is soft enough, eliminating the need for a slit (and perhaps improving durability).
-If a strap is used, it is tied directly to the flanges of the artifact.
+The main downside of mastic hafts is their time-consuming, difficult construction process.
+Alternatively, the head may be forced into the shaft if the shaft is soft enough, eliminating the need for a slit (and perhaps improving durability).
+If a strap is used, it is tied directly to the artifact's flanges.